Ketamine for Opioid Use Disorder

 Inclusion Criteria

 - Age 18 to 65 years old 2.
 Recent history (most recent 2 weeks prior to clinic intake) of routine use of illicit opioids, 5+ times/week 3.
 Fulfillment of DSM-5/ICD-10 criteria for moderate-to-severe opioid use disorder 4.
-Acceptance into methadone treatment for opioid use disorder within the past 14 days at the time of screening.
+Acceptance into methadone treatment for opioid use disorder within the past 21 days at the time of screening 5.
+Adherence to lifestyle requirements for participation

 Exclusion Criteria

-- Routine use of prescribed medications for OUD (5+ days/week) for longer than the 14 days leading up to clinic intake.
-Source: Self-report, H&P 2.
-Recent prescribed or illicit benzodiazepine, ketamine, or PCP use that exceeds 5+ days/week for the last 3 months.
-Source: H&P 3.
-Pregnant and/or breastfeeding.
-Source: UDS, H&P 4.
-Stage 4 Hypertension, defined by a systolic blood pressure (SBP) > 180 mmHg or a diastolic blood pressure (DBP) > 120 mmHg.
-Source: H&P 5.
-Clinically significant abnormal findings for which study participation is deemed unsafe.
-Source: H&P 6.
-Severe mental illness or psychiatric disorder for which study participation is deemed unsafe (except for depression, PTSD, and substance use disorder).
-Source: H&P 7. **Severe hepatic impairment (baseline alkaline phosphatase or aspartate aminotransferase > 5 times the upper limit of normal.
-Source: Labs - NOTE: Due to time constraints in the study design, exclusion criterion #7 does not need to be met before the initial consent to participate.
-This criterion only needs to be established prior to the first esketamine/placebo session.
-This will allow us to enroll participants as soon as possible, giving more time and flexibility to complete the baseline/weekly assessments before the first esketamine/placebo session.
+- Routine use of prescribed medications for OUD (5+ days/week) for longer than the 14 days leading up to clinic intake 2.
+Pregnant and/or breastfeeding 3. **Stage 2 Hypertension, defined by a systolic blood pressure (SBP) > 140mmHg or a diastolic blood pressure (DBP) > 90 mmHg 4.
+Abnormal oxygen saturation or abnormal heart rate (i.e. O2 saturation <95%, or HR <60 or >100bpm) 5.
+Clinically significant abnormal findings for which study participation is deemed unsafe 6.
+Severe mental illness or psychiatric disorder for which study participation is deemed unsafe (except for depression, PTSD, and substance use disorder) 7. **ALT/AST > 3 x Upper Limit of Normal (ULN), ALP 2 x ULN, or total bilirubin > 1.5 x ULN.
+Source: Labs 8.
+History of hypersensitivity to ketamine 9.
+Suicidal ideation with a plan or intent or suicidal behaviors as reflected in Columbia-Suicide Severity Rating Scale (C-SSRS) 10.
+Recent homicidal ideation or violent behaviors 11.
+Concomitant daily use of medications with significant CYP2B6 and CYP3A4 inhibition or induction effects that can interfere with metabolism of ketamine 12.
+Advanced cardiopulmonary disorders, including stroke, cardiac arrest, and myocardial infarction in the past year 13.
+History of aneurysmal vascular disease or dissection (including thoracic and abdominal aorta, intracranial, and peripheral arterial vessels) or arteriovenous malformation 14. **Clinically significant EKG abnormalities.
+15. Current significant use (>3 days/week) of barbiturates, sedative hypnotics, benzodiazepines, ketamine, or PCP (prescribed or illicit) - NOTE: Due to time constraints in the study design, these exclusion criteria do not need to be met before the initial consent to participate.
+This criterion only needs to be established prior to the first ketamine session.
 Individuals that are initially enrolled and subsequently do not qualify due to severe hepatic impairment will be considered screen failures and withdrawn from the protocol.

 Study Design